 Contractors involved

-Vestas Wind Systems will be the turbine supplier for the wind power project.
+Vestas Wind Systems was selected as the turbine supplier for the wind power project.
 The project consists of 29 units of V136-3.45MW turbines, each with 3.45MW nameplate capacity.

-Ball Hill Wind Energy is expected to perform operations and maintenance for the wind power project.
+Ball Hill Wind Energy is the O&M contractor for the wind power project.

 For more details on Ball Hill Wind Energy Project, buy the profile here.